vsouza/awesome-ios/CODE_OF_CONDUCT.md

   address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+Critical examination of beliefs, including critical commentary on another person’s views, does not, by itself, constitute hostile conduct, harassment, or trolling.
+One of the underlying rationales of this Code of Conduct is to promote the free exchange of ideas, not to inhibit it.

 ## Our Responsibilities